Tinie Tempah: Other

+In June 2021, Tempah took part in a week-long NFT art residency at the Grand Hôtel du Cap-Ferrat in the French Riviera, alongside painter Sassan Behnam-Bakhtiar and digital artist Vector Meldrew, curated by Kamiar Maleki and moderated by auctioneer Simon de Pury.

 In October 2021, Tempah presented the four-part Channel Four documentary Outrageous Extraordinary Extensions.

 In 2022 he presented the first two series, of six episodes each, of the BBC Arts series Extraordinary Portraits.

 In 2023, Tempah co-presented with Naomi Schiff the four-part Channel 4 motoring series Bangers: Mad for Cars.

+In 2026, Tempah appeared as a guest investor on the BBC television programme Dragons' Den.

+In 2026, Tempah performed during half time at the Sidemen Charity Match in Wembley.

 Personal life

 Tinie is a Catholic.
 He said: "I definitely believe in God.
 I pray as much as possible.
 I think it's imperative to have faith or religion, because it's good to have morals, to be kind to others".

 In Cirencester on 4 July 2019 he married Eve De Haan, daughter of Sir Roger De Haan, former owner of Saga plc, and Mauritian-born Marie Lyvie Goder.
 They have two daughters, born in 2018 and 2021.

 Tinie is a supporter of Arsenal F.C. and the Labour Party.

 Tinie is a blue belt in Brazilian jiu-jitsu and has competed in the sport.
 In 2023, he won the English BJJ Open in the Master 1 blue belt lightweight division.